GnosisAssembler/wasm-rust-demo/README.md

 ```shell
 ./emsdk activate sdk-incoming-64bit
 ```
-and following the instructions to add bin directories to path,
+and following the instructions to add bin directories to PATH,

 or